 - Stand out.
 Facebook’s popularity is directly related to its mediocrity.
 No matter how hard you try, your Facebook page will look just about the same as everyone else’s.
 That’s fine for the masses who have few genuinely interesting things to say, and have no style with which to say it.
 But you and I are different.
 WordPress themes allow your site to look about as different from a Facebook page as you could imagine.

 - “The Next Big Thing.”
-There’s an ad campaign for one of the smart phones that sells its new models by incrementally adding features.
+There was an ad campaign for a smart phone that sells its new models by incrementally adding features.
 Tomorrow the ads might say, “Now with palm clamminess recognition.
 The TalkPhone 9000 version 2.9.
 The next big thing is here.”
 And we all know, of course, that “the next big thing” is stupid, self-referencial, and unnecessary.
 Maybe we can be the next real thing by expressing ourselves on the internet with honesty and depth.

 Open a new browser window and type wordpress.com.
 Or if you are a big phone or tablet user, download the wordpress.com mobile application (commonly call an “app”), and start playing around.
 Pretty soon you will have constructed something in which you can have a sense of intellectual pride instead of something you do because it is expected of you.